 If a SDWS treats water, the owner and operator of the SDWS must ensure the water treatment equipment meets specific requirements that are detailed in Ontario Regulation 319/08.
 For systems that obtain water from a surface water source, the owner and operator must ensure appropriate treatment equipment is provided.

-As soon as you're aware of an adverse test result or if you see that the drinking water directed to users is not being properly disinfected, you must:
+As soon as you're aware of an adverse test result of your SDWS or if you see that the drinking water directed to users is not being properly disinfected, you must:

-Make an immediate report to the Medical Officer of Health by speaking with someone in person or on the phone.
-If our Health Unit is closed, you can still report it to the on-call system at 519-739-4510.
+- Make an immediate report to the MOH by speaking with someone in person or on the phone.
+If the Health Unit is closed, you can still report it to the on-call system at 519-739-4510.

-When the issue is corrected you must deliver follow-up written notice to our Health Unit’s Medical Officer of Health, summarizing the actions taken and the results achieved.
+When the issue is corrected you must deliver a follow-up written notice to our Health Unit’s MOH, summarizing the actions taken and the results achieved.
 Fill out the section "Summary of Actions Taken and Results Achieved" on the Notice of Adverse Test Results and Issue Resolution form.
 Fax, email, or deliver the completed form to our Health Unit within one week after you resolve the problem.

 You can fax the completed form to 519-776-6102 (Attn: Environmental Health) or email it to us.